 To develop the administrative expenses included in the SFY 2024 capitation rates, CY 2021 administrative expense data reported in the CMO Financial Reports was analyzed.
 The CMO Financial Report administrative expense data was reviewed for reasonableness.
-It was assumed that administrative cost data will vary by category of aid, so the administrative cost development was developed separately for the following major categories of aid: LIM/TM/REF and BCC, PCK, and P4HB.

 Based on a review of the expenses reported, the CY 2021 experience was allocated into fixed and variable components.
 The allocated administrative fixed costs in dollars and variable administrative costs per enrollee were trended forward to the rating period.
 The administrative expense trends were selected based on historical and emerging CMO Financial Report experience and publicly available data sources including Georgia Consumer Price Index information published by the U.S. Bureau of Labor Statistics, the U.S. Bureau of Economic Analysis, and the Federal Reserve.